 The digestive system of a baby takes quite a while to mature fully.
-One of the major aspects that need to develop is the valve that plays a key role in keeping the food within the stomach itself.
-Feeding on a lot of milk can put undue pressure on that valve, which can fail and cause the milk to rise up, leading to vomiting.
+A significant aspect that needs to be developed is the valve that plays a key role in keeping the food within the stomach.
+Feeding a lot of milk can put undue pressure on that valve, which can fail and cause the milk to rise, leading to vomiting.

 Thankfully, even if your baby vomits yellow mucus or milk, there are a bunch of ways you can employ to prevent it from happening often.
 There is a good chance it may not indicate anything serious.

-If your baby is bottle-fed, make sure that the nipple on the bottle has a small hole, and nothing too big that will release a large amount of milk.
-This can help in controlling the milk flow and allow the baby to drink at his pace.
-While breastfeeding, squeeze some milk out of your breasts first to avoid a large flow and then let your child feed.
+If your baby is bottle-fed, make sure that the nipple on the bottle has a small hole and nothing too big to release a large amount of milk.
+This can help control the milk flow and allow the baby to drink at his pace.
+While breastfeeding, squeeze some milk out of your breasts first to avoid a large flow and let your child feed.

 Your baby might have trouble keeping down the amount of milk he drinks due to a weak stomach valve.
-Therefore, you can try to give him a limited amount of milk while feeding him, while simultaneously increasing the frequency of feeding sessions.
+Therefore, you can try giving him a limited amount of milk while feeding him while simultaneously increasing the frequency of feeding sessions.
 This can keep his nutrition on track and allow him to digest the milk effectively.

-The presence of allergic substances in your own diet could affect the child as well since they find their way into your milk.
+The presence of allergic substances in your diet could also affect the child since they find their way into your milk.
 If you’ve made any dietary inclusions or changes recently, try removing them to see if it helps stop your baby from vomiting.
 Adjust your diet until you figure out the culprit and plan accordingly.

 Is It Possible for Your Baby to Choke on Vomit While He’s Asleep?

-It’s only natural for you to worry whether having your baby sleep while he’s prone to vomiting could lead to him choking on his own vomit.
-All the same, experts think that this scenario is highly unlikely as long as your baby is sleeping on his back (as recommended).
-Similarly, as long as your little one does not have a particular condition that makes it difficult for him to clear his airway, such as a cleft palate, he is unlikely to choke on his own vomit.
+It’s only natural for you to worry whether having your baby sleep while he’s prone to vomiting could lead to choking on his vomit.
+Experts think this scenario is highly unlikely as long as your baby is sleeping on his back (as recommended).
+Similarly, if your little one does not have a particular condition that makes it difficult to clear his airway, such as a cleft palate, he is unlikely to choke on his vomit.

-As mentioned earlier, vomiting usually occurs as a result of improper feeding or foreign elements.
-These issues can be corrected easily and the chances of vomiting can be reduced extensively.
-However, certain signs you notice can definitely be a cause for worry, since they indicate the presence of a complication.
+As mentioned earlier, vomiting usually occurs due to improper feeding or foreign elements.
+These issues can be corrected quickly, and the chances of vomiting can be reduced extensively.
+However, certain signs you notice can be a cause for worry since they indicate the presence of a complication.

-- While most vomited mucus has the same consistency as that of milk, there might be a situation when the mucus is quite thick.
+- While most vomited mucus has the same consistency as milk, there might be a situation when the mucus is quite thick.
 This can then be inhaled accidentally and cause the baby to choke on it, leading to breathing difficulty and further complications.
-If it finds its way into the lungs, that can be quite fatal and might need to be removed by use of an aspirator.
+If it finds its way into the lungs, it can be fatal and might need to be removed by an aspirator.
 Saline drops can be used to thin the mucus.

-- At times, you may notice the vomit of the baby might seem to contain traces of blood, or may even have blood in substantial quantities.
+- At times, you may notice that the baby’s vomit might contain traces of blood or may even have blood in substantial quantities.
 This blood could stem from an injury in his mouth, which caused him to swallow the blood earlier.
 In a few cases, forceful vomiting or repetitive vomiting could lead to the inflammation of the oesophagus tissue, causing it to bleed internally.
-However, if the blood has a dark brown colour, your doctor may ask for a sample and send it for examination.
+However, if the blood is dark brown, your doctor may ask for a sample and send it for examination.
 If it is found to contain bile, then it could indicate the presence of an obstruction in the intestine, which will need proper medical attention.

-- Most babies tend to vomit out milk and seem to calm down or just act indifferent about it.
+- Most babies tend to vomit out milk and seem to calm down or act indifferent about it.
 However, if your baby cries uncontrollably and seems to be in pain after he has vomited, you need to take him to the doctor immediately.
-Severe pain following a vomiting session could indicate the presence of blocked bowels, or an intestinal situation that needs quick and urgent medical attention.
+Severe pain following a vomiting session could indicate the presence of blocked bowels or an intestinal situation that requires immediate and urgent medical attention.

 - In some cases, you might find that your infant’s abdomen tends to look swollen on the outside.
 Touching the abdomen might even make you aware of its tenderness.
 This is quite similar to the existence of gas in the stomach or even other substances.
 It could also indicate a blockage in the intestines or other issues in the digestive tract.
-In any case, it would be best if this was examined by the doctor.
+In any case, it would be best if the doctor examined this.

-- If your baby was not vomiting earlier (at least, not frequently) but has started doing so after having fallen down or after an injury that seemed minor, this could be a cause for concern, for sure.
-Your infant may have suffered a concussion (minor or major) and the body might be reacting to it by vomiting.
-Take your child to the hospital if the vomiting is uncontrollable and repetitive, since having fallen down.
+- If your baby was not vomiting earlier (at least, not frequently) but has started doing so after falling down or an injury that seemed minor, this could be a cause for concern, for sure.
+Your infant may have suffered a concussion (little or significant), and the body might be reacting to it by vomiting.
+Take your child to the hospital if the vomiting is uncontrollable and repetitive since falling.

-Knowing why your baby might be throwing up milk or mucus is just as important as knowing how to solve it.
-Since the condition is quite normal, it is best to stay calm and figure out the reason behind it, while never hesitating to contact the doctor when required.
+Knowing why your newborn is vomiting mucus is just as important as knowing how to solve it.
+Since the condition is quite normal, it is best to stay calm and figure out why while never hesitating to contact the doctor when required.